Kong/docs.konghq.com/app/deck/guides/getting-started.md

 $ deck sync
 ```

-Now, looking up curl http://localhost:8001/consumers/dodo
-{"message":"Not found"}the consumer in Kong's database will return a `404`:
+Now, looking up the consumer in Kong's database will return a `404`:

 ```shell
 $ curl http://localhost:8001/consumers/dodo